 Required Qualifications

-Academic background in the field of management, administration.
+- Academic background in the field of ICT, management, administration, law, economy or equivalent experience of 3 years above the minimum general professional experience required below.

-At last 5 years experience in the field of supervision.
+At last 5 years experience in the field of supervision or project management.

 Experience in supervision operations with funds from donations and national budget funds as well as experience in monitoring execution of state budget operations will be considered as an advantage.